 Analyze data with Azure Machine Learning

-This tutorial uses Azure Machine Learning to build a predictive machine learning model based on data stored in Azure SQL Data Warehouse.
-Specifically, this builds a targeted marketing campaign for Adventure Works, the bike shop, by predicting if a customer is likely to buy a bike or not.
+This tutorial uses Azure Machine Learning designer to build a predictive machine learning model.
+The model is based on the data stored in Azure Synapse.
+The scenario for the tutorial is to predict if a customer is likely to buy a bike or not so Adventure Works, the bike shop, can build a targeted marketing campaign.

 To step through this tutorial, you need:

-- A SQL Data Warehouse pre-loaded with AdventureWorksDW sample data.
-To provision this, see Create a SQL Data Warehouse and choose to load the sample data.
-If you already have a data warehouse but do not have sample data, you can load sample data manually.
+- a SQL pool pre-loaded with AdventureWorksDW sample data.
+To provision this SQL Pool, see Create a SQL pool and choose to load the sample data.
+If you already have a data warehouse but don't have sample data, you can load sample data manually.

 SELECT [CustomerKey] ,[GeographyKey] ,[CustomerAlternateKey] ,[MaritalStatus] ,[Gender] ,cast ([YearlyIncome] as int) as SalaryYear ,[TotalChildren] ,[NumberChildrenAtHome] ,[EnglishEducation] ,[EnglishOccupation] ,[HouseOwnerFlag] ,[NumberCarsOwned] ,[CommuteDistance] ,[Region] ,[Age] ,[BikeBuyer] FROM [dbo].[vTargetMail]